Refresh tokens

 Default is 60 seconds

-The default grace period is 60 seconds (refresh.GraceTTLDefault) — covers the typical mobile-network round-trip retry.
-Pass op.WithRefreshGracePeriod(0) to keep the default, a positive duration to widen it, or a negative value to disable grace entirely (strict single-use).
+The default grace period is 60 seconds (refresh.GraceTTLDefault) when WithRefreshGracePeriod is not supplied.
+Pass op.WithRefreshGracePeriod(0) to disable grace entirely (strict single-use), or a positive duration to set the window explicitly.
+Negative values are rejected at construction time.
 The OFCS refresh-token regression test waits ~32 s between rotation and retry, so any grace below that range will regress conformance.

 TTL buckets